Carbon Black - An Outlook for Opportunities

 The Value Chain

-The key raw material for the manufacture of carbon black is carbon black feed stock (CBFS) or carbon black oil (CBO).
-This is essentially procured either from oil refineries or from coal tar distillers.
-The feed stock can also be imported into European markets from the Middle East by ships and bulk containers.
-Dow Chemical Company’s Aromatic Division provides CBFS to European markets apart from few other recognised suppliers.
+feedstock (CBFS) or carbon black oil (CBO).
+This is procured either from oil refineries or from coal tar distillers.
+Ships and bulk containers can also import the feedstock into European markets from the Middle East.
+Dow Chemical Company’s Aromatic Division provides CBFS to European markets, apart from a few other recognized suppliers.

-Manufacturing and production of carbon black has been dominated by a few multination companies such as Degussa AG, Cabot Corp and Columbian Chemicals Company that hold 50 to 60 per cent of the global volumes.
+multinational companies such as Degussa AG, Cabot Corp, and Columbian Chemicals Company, which hold 50 to 60 percent of the global volumes.
 The rest of the global market is highly fragmented and dictated by regional competitiveness.
-In Europe, Degussa AG is considered as the market leader in carbon black manufacturing.
-The distribution of these products comprises of manufacturers dealing directly with end-users and also distributing to reach remote locations.
+In Europe, Degussa AG is considered the market leader in carbon black manufacturing.
+The distribution of these products comprises manufacturers dealing directly with end-users and also distributing to remote locations.

 Hurdles in the Market

 The major hurdle for carbon black manufacturers is the emission of CO2 gas.
-Under the Kyoto Protocol, most countries have agreed to reduce and minimise their greenhouse emissions.
-In addition to CO2, other gases include nitrous oxide, hydrofluorocarbons, perfluorocarbons and sulfur hexafluoride have been prime targets.
-The European Community has commitments to achieve reductions in its emissions levels by 2012 at 92 percent of base year 1990.
-This is a considerable challenge to manufacturers who need to explore alternative solutions to CO2 usage.
+Under the Kyoto Protocol, most countries have agreed to reduce and minimize their greenhouse emissions.
+In addition to CO2, other gases, including nitrous oxide, hydrofluorocarbons, perfluorocarbons, and sulfur hexafluoride, have been prime targets.
+The European Community has commitments to achieve reductions in its emissions levels by 2012 at 92 percent of the base year 1990.
+This is a considerable challenge to manufacturers,

-Globally there have been concerns over carbon black and its possible harmful effects to humans though evidence collected has been inconclusive.
-It has been labeled as possible human carcinogen (Group 2B) by International Agency for Research on Cancer (IARC).
+Globally, there have been concerns over carbon black and its possible harmful effects on humans, though the evidence collected has been inconclusive.
+The International Agency for Research on Cancer (IARC) has labeled it a possible human carcinogen (Group 2 B).

 Growth Opportunities

-Carbon black growth in volumes is directly related to growth in rubber end-product markets.
-Volatility of tyre production and to a lesser extent on mechanical rubber products are expected to impact carbon black manufacturers.
-Tyre production in turn depends on automotive industry growth which is witnessing stable growth of around 3 percent.
-Retreading in this market sector is emerging as both boon and bane.
-Tyre production is likely to reduce with more retreading while carbon black will be required in both markets.
-Inks, printing and plastics are also significant markets for high carbon black usage.
-With technology advancements new end-application use are likely to be developed in addition to existing end-use.
+Carbon black volume growth is directly related to growth in rubber end-product markets.
+The volatility of tire production and mechanical rubber products is expected to impact carbon black manufacturers somewhat.
+Tyre production, in turn, depends on the growth of the automotive industry, which is witnessing stable growth of around 3 percent.
+Retreading in this market sector is emerging as both a boon and a bane.
+Tyre production will likely reduce with more retreading, while carbon black will be required in both markets.
+Inks, printing, and plastics are also significant markets for high-carbon

 Conclusion

-Growth in global automotive and plastic markets is likely to result in increased carbon black production to meet tyre demands.
-Simultaneously carbon black manufacturers are continuously exploring technologies that minimise by-products while utilising them for beneficial use.
+them for beneficial use.
 Power regeneration using tail-gas and green house farming are a few examples that are already in place.
 End-product manufacturers, especially tyre manufacturers, also assume accountability for recycling their products and work closely with recyclers and government bodies to ensure efficient usage and a healthy environment.

 By Mahesh S Kumar